Foods and products labeled superfoods are not the answer to healthy aging.

 This is one superfruit intensively advertised as a powerhouse for its exceptional health benefits.

-However, after doing my research, I conclude that their claim to fame is overrated and their health benefits exaggerated.
+However, after further investigation, I’ve concluded that their claim to fame is overrated and their health benefits exaggerated.

 That’s because strawberries, raspberries, and blackberries all offer similar nutritional benefits such as vitamin C and phytochemicals that reduce inflammation (something that aging boomers with joint issues will appreciate).